kanwargill1992/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 Ans- <form> will be used to receive orders.

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning
+Ans- It is not valid to put a `BUTTON` tag inside a `BUTTON` element.
 ## Q5 - What is the most generic tag you can use?
+Ans `HTML` and `body` tags are the most generic tags we can use.
 ## Q6 - What do the following achronyms stand for?

 a) `a` anchor tag